DonRomaniello/Tidey/README.md

 would require was a map layer with a completely transparent ocean on top of a CSS gradient background.
 Each gradient point would be a tide station, and the intensity of blue would indicate the height of the tide.
 Chart that over time, and boom!

-Yeah, boom.
+## Boom

 Charting the stations on a map revealed a fundamental problem: the publicly available tide data is from stations where the tide bears on human activity.
 Not, for example, the open ocean, where the half meter of tide is on top of four kilometers of water.

 For most of the area of the ocean, there is no station data.
 The colors representing the depth of the water between, say, Ecuador and Indonesia,